JimmyDansbo/cx16stuff/README.md

 ****
 * [bcdtopet.asm](bcdtopet.asm) - Show how a BCD number can be converted to PETSCII
 * [char-replace.asm](char-replace.asm) - Show how characters can be replaced in the font currently loaded into VERA memory
+* [colchange.asm](colchange.asm) - Function to replace functinality of setting color in COLPORT
 * [cx16.inc](cx16.inc) - Include file with Commander X16 specific information and macros
 * [farbranch.inc](farbranch.inc) - Include file to help with far branches
 * [helloworld.asm](helloworld.asm) - A very simple Hello World! example for the CX16 (and C64)